Skip to content

 SAVING MONEY IN THE LONG TERM

 To keep your project progressing, cash flow needs to be monitored and budgets should be adhered to as closely as possible.
-If you can save yourself some money at any stage of your Self-build, you should!
+If you can save yourself some money at any stage of your self-build, you should!

 It is worth bearing in mind that new build houses are VAT exempt, however, you are only able to claim this back up to 3 months after the build has been completed.
 However, in some cases, contractors and suppliers will not charge you VAT, as they are already VAT-exempt.